 - What Questions Should Mare Owners Ask Semen Distributors

 According to Natalie, the KWPN-NA chose SBS as their partner on this endeavor because, “SBS is such a well-established name for frozen semen that you were absolutely the first group we all discussed approaching.
 Many of our KWPN breeders have utilized stallions that came through SBS (both via cooled and frozen semen, as well as imported semen that has gone through the QC program).
-When I joined the Stallion Committee last year, I volunteered to help with this project.
+When I joined the Stallion Committee, I volunteered to help with this project.
 Given Hilltop’s long-standing relationship with SBS and my close proximity to you, that of course made the logistics easy as well.”